From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Kavos

-June, July, and August still bring plenty of youngsters on cheap package deals – expect the strip to get a bit lairy.
 But the rest of the time it feels similar to Sidari and Roda, only with nicer places to stay.
-It’s not a huge place, most of the accommodation is in small family-run hotels, and its big sandy beach is one of the best on the island.
+You’ll still find lively bars, tourist shops, rental agencies, evening entertainment, and party boats.
+It’s not a huge place, most of the accommodation is in small family-run hotels, and the big sandy beach is honestly great.
+Booze cruise boat trips are a staple and often call at gorgeous coastline over at Syvota on the mainland.

 Transfer time: 1 hour from Corfu Airport.